Skip to main content

 British Period

-After the expansion of the British East India Company, the British formalized many existing estates through the Permanent Settlement.
+Following the expansion of the British East India Company, the British administration introduced the Permanent Settlement of 1793 in Bengal and later recognized many existing landed interests elsewhere.

-This did not create most zamindars from scratch.
-Rather, it legally recognized many existing landholders—Hindu and Muslim alike—as hereditary zamindars.
+This system did not create most zamindars from the beginning.
+Rather, it legally recognized and formalized the rights of many existing landholders, both Hindu and Muslim, making their estates hereditary and legally protected under British law.

 Important Clarification